Getting Started#

 Structure of Basic API Call#

-1. Provide the Bearer token for authorization in the header with -H "authorization: Bearer $ACCESS_TOKEN"
+1. Provide the Bearer token for authorization:

-3. Provide the JSON formatted request data with -d '<JSON_FORMATTED_REQUEST>'
+3. Provide the JSON formatted request data:

 Note